Bylaws of the Eastern Athletic Trainers' Association, Inc

 A. A list of nominees shall be established by the Nominations and Elections Committee by September 1st prior to the annual meeting.

 D. A candidate may run unopposed for EATA offices.
 Said candidate shall be considered elected unanimously if no other candidates are nominated by the close of nominations.
-A voice vote of affirmation shall be taken at the business meeting.

-E. No EATA elected official may concurrently hold another elected office within the EATA, or elected offices within NATA District or State Athletic Training organizations.
+E. No EATA elected official may concurrently hold another elected office within the EATA, or elected offices within NATA District or State Athletic Training Associations.
 If such a situation arises, the individual must relinquish one of their positions.
 When necessary, the EATA will replace the individual in accordance with established by-law procedures.

 F. An individual shall run for only one office during any election cycle.